Our local grant programs

-Slovakia - Encouraging STEM studies and career
+Slovakia - Encouraging young women to consider STEM studies and careers

-A five-year grant to empower young girls and teenagers to choose STEM as a career, in collaboration with Aj Ty v IT
+A five-year grant to empower young girls and teenagers to choose STEM as a career, in collaboration with Aj Ty v IT.

 This grant will help Aj Ty v IT expand its program to regional cities in Slovakia to reach more girls at an early age, and to encourage teachers and other stakeholders to become involved.
 Our grant is intended to provide a support structure for female IT students at universities.
 We’re looking to develop more strategic tools to create a step change, including an educational roadmap, an awareness campaign and a network to support female students.